 Apply to Medical School AFTER Graduating from IC

-Not ready for medical school now--premed committee's recommendation AFTER graduating from IC:
+Not ready for medical school now--Health Professions Advisory Committee's (formerly known as the "Premedical Advisory Committee") recommendation AFTER graduating from IC:

 What if I’m not ready to go straight to medical school after graduation?